HisenZhang/Digirig-Mobile/README.md

 This edition is optimized for JLCPCB PCB Assembly Service:

-- Used part size 0603: more common
-- Used parts from JLC basic library
+- Remake project in EasyEDA, replace most of package into JLCPCB Basic lib part to reduce cost on assmbly service.
-- Rerouted wires
+- Rerouted some wires

 by Jingxi K0OZZ